Minimum Spanning Tree in Python

 Several algorithms can be employed to find the Minimum Spanning Tree of a graph, each with its own set of advantages and use cases.
 Some popular algorithms include:

-Kruskal’s Algorithm: This algorithm grows the Minimum Spanning Tree one edge at a time by selecting the smallest available edge that doesn’t create a cycle.
+Kruskal’s Algorithm: This algorithm grows the MST one edge at a time by selecting the smallest available edge that doesn’t create a cycle.

 Prim’s Algorithm: Starting from an arbitrary vertex, this algorithm adds the shortest edge that connects a vertex outside the tree to the tree at each step.